obinnadyke/fobrain/README.md

 - Ensure you are using PHP version greater than 5.0 but below 7.0.8 for compatibility.
 Work is ongoing to support the latest PHP versions soon.

 ## Support
-- If you encounter any issues during installation or runtime, please refer to the [GitHub issue tracker](https://github.com/igweze/wizgrade/issues) for help or to open a new issue.
-Contact the developer by: igweze@gmail.com
+- If you encounter any issues during installation or runtime, please refer to the [GitHub issue tracker](https://github.com/igweze/wizgrade/issues) for assistance or to report a new issue.
+For further support, you can reach out to the developer at: igweze@gmail.com.

 ## Contributing

-To contribute to Fobrain, please fork the repository and submit a pull request.
-Make sure to follow the contribution guidelines.
+We welcome contributions to Fobrain!
+To get started, fork the repository and submit a pull request.
+Please ensure you follow the contribution guidelines.

 ## License

-Fobrain is released under the [Apache License 2.0](LICENSE).
+Fobrain is distributed under the [Apache License 2.0](LICENSE).

 ## Credits

-Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/), and promoted in part by [itrustal.com](https://www.itrustal.com).
-For business inquiries email: contact@itrustal.com
+Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/), with promotional support from [itrustal.com](https://www.itrustal.com).
+For business inquiries, please email: contact@itrustal.com

 ---

+## Online Demo

-Visit the Demo webpage at: [Fobrain.com](https://www.fobrain.com)
+Visit the Fobrain Demo webpage at: [Fobrain.com](https://www.fobrain.com)